Andrew Henderson

 Georgia’s business-friendly approach to governance has made it a popular destination for foreign direct investment of all sorts.
 The combination of streamlined regulations, minimal bureaucratic red tape, a flat tax regime, and low costs for labor and other production inputs makes it a lucrative business destination, especially for those making investments in the service industry.

-If you think Georgia might be the right place for you to establish your residence, start your business or to invest in real estate, consider setting up a Strategy Call with us.
+If you think Georgia might be the right place for you to establish your residence, start your business, or invest in real estate, consider applying to become a client with us.